Published February 23, 2017 on TopAppCreators — “How to Increase Your Product User Base with an API Business Strategy”

 A well-developed API has the power to attract users at a rate that was unimaginable prior to the existence of today’s hyperconnectivity.
 With their workflow automation and data-sharing capabilities, APIs can drastically cut down time to market and reduce business workload and costs.

-Whether you’re developing a new product or hoping to improve the performance and appeal of a current product, an API business strategy could be your ticket to greater success.
+Whether you’re developing a new product or hoping to improve the performance and appeal of a current product, an API business model strategy could be your ticket to greater success.

 Developing an API Business Strategy

-An effective API business strategy begins with knowing your target customers.
+An effective API business model strategy begins with knowing your target customers.
 Think about your business and products and investigate the answers to the following two questions–you may want to conduct research to verify your assumptions:

 - Consider your ideal user.
 What other tools and systems are they currently using?